YetAnotherClown/jecs/README.md

 -- sara is the child of alice
 ```

-21,000 entities 125 archetypes 4 random components queried.
+21,000 animals 125 archetypes 4 random components queried.
 ![Queries](image-3.png)
 Can be found under /benches/visual/query.luau

-Inserting 8 components to an entity and updating them over 50 times.
+Inserting 8 components to an animal and updating them over 50 times.
 ![Insertions](image-4.png)
 Can be found under /benches/visual/insertions.luau